Allison-1999/ROAR_Multi_Client_Sim/README.md

 - [**Demo Video Link**](https://youtu.be/AVae--XGkb0)
 - [**Short Video for vehicle infos**](https://youtu.be/d2K9msfDdkc)

-The repo has been tested on multiple PC from high-end desktop to a common laptop on Windows 10.
+The repo has been tested on multiple PC from high-end desktop to a common laptop on Windows 10(with GPU >= GTX 1060).
 The common problem and solution has been listed in the Common Problems/Solutions and Notice section.

 ## Environment Setup (Windows 10)